gbonacini/nuclear_rng_generation3/README.md

 Algorithm and Features:
 =======================

-* In loop, a register with a representation od an unsigned intege is cyclically increased from 0 to its maximum value, when it reaches the maximim it restart from zero.
+* In loop, a register with a representation od an unsigned integer is cyclically increased from 0 to its maximum value, when it reaches the maximum it restarts from zero.
 When a particle is detected, the current value is stored in queue ready to be deployed on request;
 * Default queue length is 10240 bytes.

 Protocol: